Landes (department): History

 One of the most famous citizens of the Landes was the 19th-century French economist Frédéric Bastiat.

 The Nobel Prize–winning novelist François Mauriac set his novels in the Landes.

 Geography

 The Landes is part of the current region of Nouvelle-Aquitaine.
 With an area stretching over more than 9000 km2, Landes is, after Gironde, the second largest department of the metropolitan French territory.

-It is well known for the Côte d'Argent beach which is Europe's longest and attracts many surfers to Mimizan and Soorts-Hossegor each year.
+It is well known for the Côte d'Argent beach.
+Côte d'Argent is Europe's longest beach, and attracts many surfers to Mimizan and Soorts-Hossegor each year.
 It is also home to a château called Château de Gaujacq that was built in 1686.